 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers" (ASU 2014-09) and has subsequently issued a number of amendments to ASU 2014-09.
 The new standard, as amended, provides a single comprehensive model to be used in the accounting for revenue arising from contracts with customers and supersedes current revenue recognition guidance, including industry-specific guidance.
 The standard's stated core principle is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 To achieve this core principle, ASU 2014-09 includes provisions within a five-step model that includes identifying the contract with a customer, identifying the performance obligations in the contract, determining the transaction price, allocating the transaction price to the performance obligations, and recognizing revenue when, or as, an entity satisfies a performance obligation.
 In addition, the standard requires disclosure of the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-The new standard will be effective for us beginning January 1, 2018 and permits two methods of adoption: the full retrospective method, which requires the standard to be applied to each prior period presented, or the modified retrospective method, which requires the cumulative effect of adoption to be recognized as an adjustment to opening retained earnings in the period of adoption.
-The primary items affected by the ASU are our license fee revenue and our loyalty program liability associated with our gift card program, however we do not expect the adoption of this ASU to have a material effect on our consolidated financial statements, as our current accounting policies are consistent with the new revenue recognition standard.
+The new standard will be effective for us beginning January 1, 2018.
+We have elected to adopt this ASU using the modified retrospective method rather than the full retrospective method.
+The primary area affected by the ASU is our license fee revenue, however we do not expect the adoption of this ASU to have a material effect on our consolidated financial statements, as our current license fee revenue accounting policies are consistent with the new revenue recognition standard.
+We are continuing to evaluate the effect this guidance will have on other, less significant revenue sources, including our gift card program.

 In February 2016, the FASB issued ASU No. 2016-02 "Leases (Topic 842)" ("ASU 2016-02"), which is effective for the fiscal years beginning after December 15, 2018.
 ASU 2016-02 requires an entity to recognize assets and liabilities arising from a lease for both financing and operating leases, along with additional qualitative and quantitative disclosures.
 Early adoption is permitted.
 The Company believes the adoption of ASU 2016-02 will materially impact our consolidated financial statements by significantly increasing our noncurrent assets and non-current liabilities on our consolidated balance sheets in order to record the right of use assets and related lease liabilities for our existing operating leases.
 Operating leases comprise the majority of our current lease portfolio.
-In regards to implementation, the Company is currently reviewing the accounting standard.
-We are currently unable to estimate the impact on our consolidated financial statements.
+The Company is continuing its assessment of this accounting standard, which may identify additional impacts this guidance will have on its consolidated financial statements and disclosures.

 In August 2016, the FASB issued ASU 2016-15 "Statement of Cash Flows (Topic 230), Classification of certain Cash Receipts and Cash Payments."
 ASU 2016-15 will make eight targeted changes to how cash receipts and cash payments are presented and classified in the statement of cash flows.
 ASU 2016-15 is effective for fiscal years beginning after December 15, 2017.
 The new standard will require adoption on a retrospective basis unless it is impracticable to apply, in which case it would be required to apply the amendments prospectively as of the earliest date practicable.
-The Company is currently in the process of evaluating the impact of adoption on its consolidated financial statements.
+We do not expect the adoption of this guidance to have a material impact on our consolidated financial statements.